ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 - NaturApples is an upstate New York apple processor with two products: applesauce and apple pie filling.
 - The applesauce is eaten as is, and the pie filling is used to make apple pies.
-- Two types of apples are purchased from local growers, McCouns and Grannys.
+- Two types of apples are purchased from local growers, McIntosh and Granny Smith.
 - They are processed and packed in tin cans as either applesauce or pie filling.
 - Principal markets are institutional buyers, such as hospitals, public schools, Page 236 military bases, and universities.
 - NaturApples is a small processor.